 Not only did she report that she felt much better, she also reported other patients asking if they could share her message.
 The therapist wrote those words on the board and commented that this group was making the fastest progress in recovering.

 This was of course because they gave their mind clear instructions.
 Saying out loud to themselves and others, “I have extraordinary coping skills,” gives the mind a very clear instruction.
-Using this technique, you can direct your mind how to deal with anxiety and have phenomenal coping skills.
+Using this technique, you can help direct your mind to manage anxiety and have phenomenal coping skills.